quantumgardener/qg.blog/content/blog/Discovering Johnny.Decimal.md

 ---
-tags:
+tags: []
-  - personal-knowledge-management
 landscapes:
   - "[[productive-laziness]]"
 growth: "[[Evergreen]]"
 date: 2024-01-31
 ---
 This evening I've been reading through the documentation on the [Johnny.Decimal](https://johnnydecimal.com/) system.
-It's a method for organising documentation across multiple areas and categories.
+It's a method for organising documentation across multiple areas and categories and so falls within the realm of [[Personal Knowledge Management]].

 It's not the only system of this type.
 I've looked at, and tried quite a few.
 As times and tools change, organisation structures change with them.
 Johnny.Decimal is a system that I will be investing time into.